nalapatt/JenkinsCI-CDDocker/README.md

 change the password for root the same as master and worker so will work for all

+# change the files so that it works on your system
 ll - shows all the files
 vi k8s-pkg.yml
 remove the firewall disable